caktus/django-project-template/docs/updates.rst

 Postgres
 ~~~~~~~~
 Related to Ubuntu updates, we've made Postgres 9.3 the default version.
 This is the version which
-comes with Ubuntu 9.3.
-It is configurable with the `postgres_version` pillar.
+comes with Ubuntu 14.04.
+It is configurable with the ``postgres_version`` pillar.
 If you are using an
 older version of Ubuntu/Postgres you should set this to the version you are currently using.
 Changing this version will install new packages but it won't magically migrate data for you.